argoproj/argo-workflows/docs/proposals/makefile-improvement-proposal.md

 ## Proposal Specifics

 In order to better address reproducibility, it is better to split up the duties the Makefile currently performs into various sub components, that can be assembled in more appropriate technology.
 One important aspect here is to completely shift the responsibility of dependency management away from the Makefile and into technology such as Nix or Devenv.
+This proposal will also enable quicker access to a development build of Argo Workflows to developers, reducing the costs of on-boarding and barrier to entry.

 ### Devenv